Quantum K-theory Chevalley formulas in the parabolic case: Background

 \subsection{The quantum alcove model}

-We need basic notions related to the combinatorial model known as the {\em alcove model}, which was defined in~\cite{lapawg}.
-In particular, we need the notion of a {\em $\lambda$-chain of roots} $\Gamma=(\beta_1,\ldots,\beta_m)$, where $\lambda$ is a weight.
-Let $r_i:=s_{\beta_i}$.
-Below, we present an explicit description of the chains of roots corresponding to the anti-dominant fundamental weights in the classical types, i.e., $\lambda=-\varpi_k$.
+We need basic notions related to the combinatorial model known as the \emph{alcove model}, which was defined in~\cite{lapawg}.
+In particular, we need the notion of a \emph{$\lambda$-chain of roots}, where $\lambda$ is a weight.
+In this section, we recall definitions of these notions from \cite{lapawg}.